markus-wa/demoinfocs-golang/README.md

 ## Performance / Benchmarks

-One of the top priorities of this parser is performance and concurrency.
+Two of the top priorities of this parser are performance and concurrency.

 Here are some benchmark results from a system with a Intel i7 2600k CPU and SSD disk running Windows 10 and a demo with 85'000 frames.